eicrud/eicrud/docs/installation.md

 ## Post Installation

-Eicrud needs a secret key in order to sign JWT tokens, thoses are used during [authentication](){:target="_blank"}.
+Eicrud needs a secret key in order to sign JWT tokens, those are used during [authentication](){:target="_blank"}.
 You can generate a new one using the `node:crypto` module.
 ```
 node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"
 ```